 I’ve been running for nearly 20 years.
-For the longest time, I never really considered how I feel about running.
+For the longest time, I never really considered how I felt about running.

 I keep signing up for marathons.
 Doing long runs.
-Working with new runners.
+Acting as a running coach, working with new runners.
 Writing about running.

 I must love it, right?